j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 In his two books, "All You Need Is Ears" (1979) and "Summer Of Love, The Making Of Sgt.
 Pepper" (1994), George Martin is candid about the joys and disappointments he experienced working with The Beatles.

-For example, there's an incident where Paul had just finished composing "She's Leaving Home", and he was anxious to have the song arranged and recorded as quickly as possible.
+For example, Martin recounts an incident where Paul McCartney had just finished composing "She's Leaving Home".
+Paul was was anxious to have the song arranged and recorded as quickly as possible.

 "I rang George Martin and said I want to record it next week", Paul told biographer Barry Miles.
 "He said 'I'm sorry Paul.
 I've got a Cilla Black session'.
 I was so hot to trot that I called Mike Leander, another arranger.
 George Martin was very hurt, apparently."

-It's not much of a stretch to assume that Martin would have been just as upset to learn that Ringo's drums had been "enhanced" in New York without his approval.
+Would George Martin not have been just as upset to learn Ringo's drums had been replaced without his approval?
+I think he would.
 But nowhere is there any mention of Purdie or the alleged New York session ... not in Martin's books, not in McCartney's autobiography.
 Nowhere, man!

 Martin does, however, describe Ringo as an "excellent" drummer with a "super steady beat":

-"You can tell Ringo's drums from anyone else's", says Martin on page 127 of All You Need Is Ears, "and that character was a definite asset to The Beatles' early recordings."
+"You can tell Ringo's drums from anyone else's", says Martin in All You Need Is Ears, "and that character was a definite asset to The Beatles' early recordings."

-Furthermore, George Martin has been scathing in his criticism of Dave Dexter, the Capitol Records executive who, without consulting Martin, added reverb to the U.S. double-sided single "I Feel Fine/She's A Woman".
-To add insult to injury, Dexter awarded himself a "producer" credit!
+Furthermore, George Martin was scathing in his criticism of Dave Dexter, the Capitol Records executive who, without consulting Martin, added reverb to the American 45rpm singles, "I Feel Fine" and "She's A Woman".

-Surely the Purdie overdubs would have elicited a similarly scathing complaint from Martin ... had they, in fact, taken place.
+Surely the Purdie overdubs would have elicited a similar complaint from Martin ... had they, in fact, taken place.

 Clue #5: Purdie says, "Ringo never played on anything."